Soft plastics collection trial

 Waste - store drop off icon.png

-What items are NOT accepted?
+What items were NOT accepted?

-These soft plastic items are NOT accepted:
+These soft plastic items were NOT accepted:

 • Biodegradable or compostable plastics